Cimpress-MCP/puppet-consul_replicate/README.md

 The module has been updated to work with consul-replicate 0.2.0.
 For usage with consul-replicate 0.1.0, use the module tagged on the [release page](https://github.com/Cimpress-MCP/puppet-consul_replicate/releases) on GitHub

-More information about usage of consul-replicate can be found on https://github.com/hashicorp/consul-replicate
+More information about usage of consul-replicate can be found [here](https://github.com/hashicorp/consul-replicate)

 Usage
 -----